INSTRUCTIONS: Rotate the point cloud with your mouse.

 LOCATION: Titusville, Florida

 ABOUT THIS PROJECT

-While not as visible as the fighter and bomber aircraft of World War II, the Douglas C-47 Skytrain was critical to Allied success.
+Although not as visible as the fighter and bomber aircraft of World War II, the Douglas C-47 Skytrain was critical to Allied success.
 The C-47 is a modified pre-war Douglas DC-3 commercial airliner.
 An extremely versatile and durable aircraft, it would be shortsighted to consider them nothing more than an aerial version of the Liberty Ship, ferrying much need war material to the frontlines.
-Its capabilities were not limited to transporting cargo, the C-47 participated directly in battle by dropping paratroopers and towing troop gliders as well as evacuating the wounded.
+Its capabilities were not limited to transporting cargo.
+The C-47 participated directly in battle by dropping paratroopers, towing troop gliders, and evacuating the wounded.

 ChronoPoints would like to thank Valiant Air Command for their permission to scan Tico Belle.
 Special thanks to all the VAC volunteers for their onsite assistance and patience.
 We would also like to thank Matt Brown of Leica for his training on our new RTC360 laser scanner.